RunDevelopment/refa/README.md

 - Quantifiers (greedy and lazy) (e.g. `a{4,6}`, `a{2,}?`, `a?`, `a*`)
 - Assertions (e.g. `(?=a)`, `(?<!a)`)
 - Characters/character sets (represented by interval sets)
-- Unknowns
+- Unknowns (elements that cannot be represented otherwise.
+E.g. backreferences)

 Some features like atomic groups and capturing groups are not supported (but might be added in the future).

-#### Converting to and from the RE AST format

-JavaScript RegExp can be converted to the RE AST format by using `JS.Parser`. `JS.toLiteral` converts into the other direction.
-(Note that the conversion from JS RegExp to the RE AST format is lossy (capturing groups) and sometime impossible due to the limitations of the RE AST format.)

-Converters for other regex dialects might be added in the future as separate packages.
+For information on how to parse JS RegExp and convert RE AST to JS RegExp, see the [`JS` namespace](https://rundevelopment.github.io/refa/docs/latest/modules/js.html).

 ### Universal characters

-refa does not use JavaScript string represent characters or a sequence of characters.
-Instead it uses integers to represent characters (see the `Char` type) and arrays of numbers to represent words/strings (see the `Word` type).
+refa does not use JavaScript strings represent characters or a sequences of characters.
+Instead it uses integers to represent characters (see the [`Char` type](https://rundevelopment.github.io/refa/docs/latest/modules.html#char)) and arrays of numbers to represent words/strings (see the [`Word` type](https://rundevelopment.github.io/refa/docs/latest/modules.html#word)).

 This means that any text encoding can be used.

-The `Words` namespace contains functions to convert JavaScript data into refa-compatible words and characters.
+The [`Words` namespace](https://rundevelopment.github.io/refa/docs/latest/modules/words.html) contains functions to convert JavaScript data into refa-compatible words and characters.

+For the sets of characters, the [`CharSet` class](https://rundevelopment.github.io/refa/docs/latest/classes/charset.html) is used.

 ### General limitations